Short video fuels discovery, while micro-drama builds loyalty—together they form a powerful mobile-first content strategy.

 What is the difference between short video and micro-drama?

-Which format is better for audience growth: short video or micro-drama?
+Which format is better for audience growth?

 Launch a Short Video or Micro-Drama Platform